Nissen96/ChorFlow/README.md

 This is strictly syntactical and has no effect.
 In particular, it does not *disallow* flow, so if `q -> p` is also specified somewhere in the policy, then flow from `q` to `p` *is* allowed.

 ### Flow Mappings

 Flow mappings define what flows each type of choreography *event* induces.
 This depends on the use case and can be specified with high granularity.
-The following template can be used as a starting point and induces all possible flow for each event:
+The following template can be used as a starting point and generates all possible flow for each event:

 ```
 # Conditional